SimVascular/svFSI-Tests/01-heat/01-diffusion-line-source/README.md

 # **Problem Description**

 Solve heat transfer problem inside a 2D plate.
-A line source is specified on the left boundary, and zero temperature is prescribed on the right boundary.
-Adiabatic boundary condition is employed on top and bottom boundaries.
+A steady, uniform temperature value is specified on the left boundary, and zero temperature is prescribed on the right boundary.
+An option to provide unsteady temperature profile on the left boundary is also available.
+Adiabatic boundary conditions (zero heat flux) are employed on top and bottom boundaries.
 The result shows a linear distribution of temperature.

 <p align="center">
    <img src="./plot-temp-flux.png" width="1000">